yegortokmakov/tap-facebook-pages/README.md

 - page -> Information about the pages identified by the page_ids set in the config file.
 - posts -> Retrieve all posts of the pages specified in the config files
+- reels -> Retrieve all video reels of the pages specified in the config files
 - post_tagged_profile -> Retrieve the names and the ids of the profiles which have been tagged in each post
 - post_attachments -> Retrieve all attachment informations for post attachments
 - page_insight_CTA_clicks -> page insights for: